Updated: 2 days ago

 That last bit just happened recently.
-Instead of brushing it off and never doing it again I asked for help.
+Instead of brushing it off and never doing it again, I asked for help.
 They walked me through it since I never really did it as a kid and well, I eventually did the thing.
 It was great!
 Competence achieved.

 Sharing your discomfort allows for the opportunity to connect and learn something new.
-Yes, you are showing that you don't know something.
+Yes, you are showing that you don't know a thing.
 That's okay!
 You're going to be exposed.
 That's okay!
 If you're with people you've chosen to be around they're more than likely to help you be okay.
 Others like being of use as much as you, if not more!

 And being okay doesn't mean making it go away, it means working through it.
-Talking it out, figuring it out, gaining comfort, expressing how you feel and actually resolving the issue...not pushing it down.
+Talking it out, figuring it out, gaining comfort, expressing how you feel, and actually resolving the issue...not pushing it down.

 Your role in life as an INTP is not centered around knowing everything, it's moreso around collecting information regardless of the means.
 That means we need to open ourselves up to being taught at times by others when there are things we simply can't figure out on our own.
 That's going to be uncomfortable but I believe in you.
 I believe that you're brave enough to do because I promise you, you'll survive.